 - Reader reports of the proposed book, as already submitted to the publisher.
 If available, please include the author’s response to those reports;

-- A list of grants and awards that have already been received or are pending.
+- A list of grants and awards that have already been received or are pending, if the number of awards and grants exceeds the space available in the application form.